 - To work on endurance, you can set your heart rate to be just under your anaerobic threshold.
 This number is highly variable, but a good guide is somewhere around 180 minus your age.
 So, if you are 30 years old, you’ll train at around 150 bpm.
 This trains your body to more efficiently utilize oxygen so that you can primarily use fat for fuel.
 Since fat stores are theoretically endless, you have the potential to really increase your mile pace times.
 If you see your heart rate going up, you slow down your pace, and vice versa if you see your heart rate go down.

-- You can also use heart rate training to improve your lactate threshold.
+- You can also use it to improve your lactate threshold.
 This is the point at which lactate accumulates in the bloodstream.
 If you’ve ever felt that burning sensation in your muscles, this is why.
 Lactate levels increase as you reach your anaerobic threshold.
-This is where you start using a higher percentage of muscle glycogen for fuel instead of fat.
-You can use heart rate training to improve (raise) the heart rate at which you start using glycogen for fuel.
+This is where you start using a higher percentage of muscle glycogen for fuel instead of fat, and you can improve (raise the heart rate at which you start using glycogen as fuel.
 To do this, you’ll need to run at a pace where you feel the burning sensation take hold.
 Look at your heart rate monitor and note the beats per minute.
 You’ll want to exercise as close to this heart rate as possible for the duration of your workout.

-The benefits of heart rate training are numerous.
 Besides making exercise more interesting, it also gives you the ability to add a little variety to your workouts.
 Not to mention, anytime I buy a new electronic fitness device, it always sparks a new-found level of motivation.
-My last device to spark that kind of motivation was the BodyMedia FIT calorie tracking armband, and this time around it’s the Omron heart rate monitor.
+This time around it’s the Omron heart rate monitor.
 Besides the mental benefits, heart rate training also has these physiological benefits:

 - Improved mitochondrial density – mitochondria are where fatty acids go to die.
 They are the cell powerhouses that take fatty acids and eventually convert them to ATP (energy).
 Heart rate training improves the density of mitochondria in the muscle (increases the number of them) so that your body is better able to utilize fat for energy.

-- More efficient fat burning – heart rate training raises the level at which your body begins to predominantly use glycogen for fuel.
+- More efficient fat burning – it raises the level at which your body begins to predominantly use glycogen for fuel.
 For example, before heart rate training, you might have had a fat/glycogen “crossover” of 150bpm (note that the crossover isn’t a sudden switch.
 It’s a gradual progression).
-After a period of heart rate training, you might be able to eventually increase this level to 160bpm.
+After a period of training, you might be able to eventually increase this level to 160bpm.
 What this means, is that you can now work harder, run faster, and maintain that pace for a longer period of time since your body is able to utilize oxygen and fat more efficiently.

-There are so many more benefits to heart rate training.
 If you haven’t already given it a try, I highly recommend it.
 It’s always nice to monitor your body in new ways during exercise, and a heart rate monitor does just that.
 For a change of pace (pun intended), give it a try.
-Already utilize heart rate training?
-Let us know what you do for your workouts in the comments below.MUST READ: The Definitive Guide for How to Lose Weight